 What kinds of philanthropy events are you involved in?

 Each chapter holds one or more philanthropy events per semester.
 Each chapter has their own philanthropy.
 Most philanthropy events involve the community, so each chapter’s members often attend other chapter’s events.

 The national organizations, the University of California, Berkeley, Panhellenic Council and state law prohibit any action taken, or any situation created, whether on or off sorority premises, that may produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Hazing is forbidden and will not be tolerated at UC Berkeley.

 What are the Financial Requirements?

-Joining a Greek organization does entail a financial commitment, but it is important to realize this commitment is considerably less than the costs of housing, food, and entertainment for the average Cal student living in the residence halls.
-You can get a sense of the costs involved here.
+Joining a Greek organization does entail a financial commitment, but it is important to compare this commitment to the costs of housing, food, and entertainment for the average Cal student living in the residence halls.
+Students can get a sense of the costs involved here.

 Am I required to live in the sorority house my first year?

-No. Most women choose to live in their sophomore and continuing years to take full advantage of the beautiful facilities!
-Most chapters do not ever require you to live in, but a few ask for sophomores to live in.
-It is often a very economical option, as living in the Bay Area very expensive.
-Every chapter has a chef, maintenance workers, and housekeepers who all help the house run smoothly.
+Not the first year that you join as you are probably living in the res halls or living in an off-campus apartment/house already.
+Many of the sororities require their members to live in (as sophomores, juniors, and possibly even as seniors) so make sure you ask about the housing requirements.
+And, if you do, it’s a great place to live with beautiful facilities!
+It can be an economically sound option, as living in the Bay Area very expensive.
+Every chapter has a chef, maintenance workers, and housekeepers.
 Chapter houses vary in size and in the number of women who live in.
-Chapters also have a House Mothers who ensures that the house is running smoothly and that house rules are being followed.
+Chapters also have a House Director who ensures that the house is running smoothly and that house rules are being followed.